Platonic-Systems/generics-sop-examples/draft.md

 1. [Algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), or ADTs
 2. Newtypes

-Both of these can be converted to what is known as a "sum-of-product" (SOP).
-When writing generics-sop code, we operate on these SOPs rather than the datatype directly, because every datatype is "polymorphic" in their SOP representation.
+Both ADTs and newtypes are a "sum-of-product" (SOP) under the hood..
+When writing generics-sop code, we operate on these SOPs rather than directly on the datatype, because every datatype is "polymorphic" in their SOP representation.
 The basic idea is that if you can write a function `SOP -> a`, then you get `SomeDataType -> a` for free for *any* `SomeDataType`.
 This is called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism).

 Consider the following ADT (from [the `these` package](https://hackage.haskell.org/package/these-1.1.1.1/docs/Data-These.html)):